home-assistant/home-assistant.io/source/_integrations/rainbird.markdown

 ha_integration_type: integration
 ---

 This `rainbird` integration allows interacting with [LNK WiFi](https://www.rainbird.com/products/lnk-wifi-module) module of the Rain Bird Irrigation system in Home Assistant.
+More then one rainbird controller is supported.

 There is currently support for the following device types within Home Assistant: